EosFoundry/makeshift-ctrl/README.md

 npm install
 ```

+### Branch

+Generally `dev` branch will contain the latest, likely-broken code that is being worked on. `main` is where stable commits are applied to.

+### Building and Runninng

-Now you're ready to run the dev server.
+Once you have the code, you're ready to run the dev server.

-## Building and Runninng

 This section assumes the reader has set up a dev environment and has cloned the project